Tampa Bay Rowdies vs. Ottawa Fury FC

-The match will be broadcast on thisTV Tampa Bay and on the USL’s Youtube channel here.
+The match will be broadcast locally on thisTV Tampa Bay and online on the USL’s official YouTube channel here.

 There are several options for parking at Al Lang Stadium and around downtown.
-Parking in Lot A, right in front of the stadium, costs $5.
-Lot A opens at 4 p.m.
+Parking in Lot A, right in front of the stadium, is for PASS HOLDERS ONLY and opens at 4 p.m.
 For more parking options, click here.

 Tampa Bay: 2-1-0 (W-L-T), 6 points, 2nd place, Eastern Conference